thealienthing/nanoking/README.md

 https://www.youtube.com/watch?v=3cz09tGON90&t=1s

 # nanoking
-A simple digital synthesizer made in pure data --and open source visual dsp environment created by Miller Puckett-- in 2016.
+A simple digital synthesizer made in pure data --an open source visual dsp environment created by Miller Puckett-- in 2016.

 This synthesizer has a few simple features.
 It has two separate oscillators each capable of four different standard waveforms:
 Sin, Sawtooth, Square and Triangle.